 I did some test shots to evaluate the sharpness of the DP2M compared to the Leica M9 with the Summilux 1.4/50mm lens.
-All images were shot from a very stable Gitzo tripod using the self timer.
-For every setting I did two shots: With the DP2M one shot using MF with 12x zoom and one shot using AF, with the M9 using two independend MF procedures.
-Afterwards I chose the sharpest of the two images.
-The DP2M RAW images were converted with the default settings (colors were set to vivid in the camera menu, everything else to zero) using SPP to 16 bit TIFF files and then imported in LR where the above described sharpening was applied in addition to a manual WB correction.
-When necessary whitepoint, blackpoint and brightness were adjusted to get comparable images (between M9 and DP2M).
+All images were shot from a very stable Gitzo tripod using the self-timer.
+For every setting I did two shots: With the DP2M one shot using MF with 12x zoom and one shot using AF, with the M9 using two independent MF procedures.
+Afterward, I chose the sharpest of the two images.
+The DP2M RAW images were converted with the default settings (colors were set to vivid in the camera menu, everything else to zero) using SPP to 16 bit TIFF files and then imported in LR where the above-described sharpening was applied in addition to a manual WB correction.
+When necessary, white point, black point, and brightness were adjusted to get comparable images (between M9 and DP2M).
 With the M9 similar adjustments in LR were done.
 Sharpening was done with my default LR parameters for the M9 (50/0.7/100).
-In addition contrast was set to +35 and saturation to +20 to get comparable images to the DP2M.
+In addition, contrast was set to +35 and saturation to +20 to get comparable images to the DP2M.

 This is an overview of the wall, shot with the DP2M at f/5.6, followed by the 100% crops from both cameras:

-The DP2M crops show a better sharpness, higher resolution, higher contrast and less color artifacts compared to the M9 crops, both in the center and edge crops and at both appertures.
-Keeping in mind that the M9 has an extremeley good pixel sharpness due to the lack of an AA filter this result says a lot about the IQ of the DP2M.
+The DP2M crops show a better sharpness, higher resolution, higher contrast, and fewer color artifacts compared to the M9 crops, both in the center and edge crops and at both apertures.
+Keeping in mind that the M9 has an extremely good pixel sharpness due to the lack of an AA filter this result says a lot about the IQ of the DP2M.

-To identify the best aperture of the lens I did some tests shots (tripod with self-timer, subject near infinity and non-changing light) at each aperture.
+To identify the best aperture of the lens I did some test shots (tripod with self-timer, a subject near infinity, and non-changing light) at each aperture.
 I evaluated the visual impression of the images at 100% and also converted the RAW files (with identical settings) to JPEGs.
 The idea behind this is, that images with less detail can be better compressed by the JPEG algorithm and therefore have smaller file sizes.
 Here is the result:

 f/2.8: 12.5 MB